MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | When loading a synthetic numerical model, you can let the latitude and longitude to zero.
 However, you need to provide the stepping distance in x (Δlon) and y (Δlat).
 For simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 2).
 This will automatically convert the values to longitude and latitude distances that can be read by Pecube.

-| Alternatively, you can extract a DEM from an interactive map including in the interface.
+| Alternatively, you can extract a DEM from an interactive map included in the interface.
 Click on "Get topo..." button will show the map in which you can draw a rectangle area of your region of interest (Figure 4).
-Once the area draw, click on it to extract the coordinates, then close the window.
+After drawing the area of interest, click on it to extract the coordinates, then close the window.
 The DEM can now be found in "your_current_project/data" directory with the name "topoRaster.tif".
 Click on "load file(s)" (Figure 2) to load the DEM within the interface.

 .. figure:: ../images/Folium.png
   :align: center